 1. Purposeful Activities

 In other words – her activities didn’t give her a sense of purpose.
 They did not give her the kind of satisfaction that comes with being useful in life.

-So, she joined a choir which did performances in nursing homes and assisted living facilities and she joined a book club so that she could discuss the books on history that she loved to read.
+So, she joined a choir that did performances in nursing homes and assisted living facilities and she joined a book club so that she could discuss the books on history that she loved to read.

 Being in her mid 90’s already she was limited in what she could do but the point is, she sought out activities that gave her a sense of satisfaction of “doing something” vs. the more passive types of activities that were being offered at her community center.

 The good news is that being of use to others is one of the best ways to fight feelings of isolation and loneliness.
 The added bonus is that you are giving back to your community.

 There are multiple types of purposeful activities that older adults can participate in.